 Various drivers determine the demand for energy and CO2 emissions, including a change in the demand for energy services, a change in efficiency or a change in the set of technologies satisfying an energy service.
 This document outlines the decomposition analysis used to quantify the impact of those drivers.

-Fossil-fuel subsidies are most often wasteful, inefficient and costly and this document outlines the approach undertaken to calculate these subsidies in WEO-2012.
+Fossil-fuel subsidies are most often wasteful, inefficient and costly and this document outlines the approach undertaken to calculate these subsidies since WEO 2012 (PDF).

-Outlines the methodology used for the water-energy analysis in WEO-2016.
-Includes projections of the water requirements for energy production, expressed as withdrawal and consumption and projections on the energy used for a range of different processes in the water industry, such as wastewater treatment distribution and desalination, by scenario, region and energy source over the period 2014-2040.
+Since WEO-2016, the water-energy analysis based on WEM includes projections of the water requirements for energy production, expressed as withdrawal and consumption and projections on the energy used for a range of different processes in the water industry, such as wastewater treatment distribution and desalination, by scenario, region and energy source over the period until 2040 (PDF).

-A comprehensive review of the costs of reducing energy consumption for various technology options in transport, buildings and industry was conducted for the World Energy Investment Outlook 2014.
+A comprehensive review of the costs of reducing energy consumption for various technology options in transport, buildings and industry was conducted for the World Energy Investment Outlook.
 Datasets for the different end-use sectors were peer-reviewed by reviewers from industry and the scientific community.
 The analysis was updated accordingly in order to reflect the most recent state of research.
-For the purpose of the World Energy Investment Outlook 2014, energy efficiency investment is defined as the additional expenditure made to improve the performance of the energy-using equipment above the average efficiency level in 2012

 The core databases that feed into the WEO analysis are: